-Chances are the shoelet is meant to make commuters to forget to ask for their change.
+Chances are the shoelet is meant to make commuters forget to ask for their change.
 You see how the conductors are wont to keep your change until you ask and beg for it repeatedly.
-Your change is 50 shillings and the guy has several 50 shillings notes wrapped around his middle finger but he doesn’t want to hand over your change.
+Your change is 50 shillings and the guy has several 50 shillings notes wrapped around his ‘middle’ finger but he doesn’t want to hand over your change.
 You have to remind him and beg.
-There is a likelyhood that the shoe’s intended use is to make you not fish out a kes 1000 note for a 20 bob fare at 5.30am.
+There is a likelihood that the shoe’s intended use is to make you not fish out a kes 1000 note for a 20 bob fare at 5.30am.
 Some people are so heartless.
 They fish a thao and hand it out without feeling the slightest of guilt in the wee hours of the morning.
 I always feel for the conductors asking meekily “huna pesa kidogo?”

 The small shoe could be the reason why we enter into a vehicle with a single passenger inside while the touts are saying “Bado wawili”.
-Bado wawili and you are the third person to enter.
+Bado wawili and you are the third person to board.
 The other two are baits but you still buy their crap.
 You enter and you wait for half an hour before another passenger boards the matatu.

-Maybe these are the items that make it possible for a conductor you happened to leave behind looking for change from colleagues in the jam to manage to go ahead of the matatu only for you to find him waiting in a distant terminus while all the time you had helplessly worried about your change in silence.
+Maybe these are the items that make it possible for a conductor you happened to leave behind looking for change from colleagues in the jam manage to go ahead of the matatu only for you to find him waiting in a distant terminus while all the time you had helplessly worried about your change in silence.